WindowsVista42/Three-Hits/README.md

 - anything in lib/

 To compile shaders, go into build.bat and change the path to be the path where you downloaded your vulkan sdk to

+I was using CLion to compile this so building it from source is a bit wonky.
+Gameplay video: